cs-wwu/srg-elvis-public/sim/benchmarking/readme.md

 ## New Fields
 New fields are easy to add if you want to add a new string identifier.
 Simply open the `benchmarking.py` file and find the `create_and_run_sims` function.
 In there, there is an if statement allowing for more fields to be added.

+## Notes

+There are a few issues with sub-libraries inside Python currently and causes warnings to appear about math.
+Note that these can mostly be ignored as the operations they reference are ones mostly not used.